-You may have heard a lot about “silver” fillings that contain mercury.
-These fillings aren’t made from silver, but rather a combination of metals including mercury, tin, and copper.
+You may have heard a lot about silver fillings that contain mercury.
+These fillers aren’t made from silver, but rather a combination of metals including mercury, tin, and copper.
 A naturally-occurring element, mercury can have toxic effects on the nervous, digestive, and immune systems, as well as lungs, kidneys, skin, and eyes.

-Fillings are not the only types of restorations that can contain mercury.
-For years, crowns have been made from base metal alloys or a combination of porcelain fused to an underlying metal.
+Silver fillings are not the only types of restorations that can contain mercury.
+For years, silver fillings and crowns came from base metal alloys or a combination of porcelain fused to an underlying metal.

-Unlike other dentists, Dr. Cirenia Aparicio Miranda and his team adhere to the International Association of Oral Medicine and Toxicology protocols for the safe removal of silver fillings and other types of restorations.
+Unlike other dentists, Dr. Cirenia Aparicio Miranda and his team adhere to the International Association of Oral Medicine and Toxicology protocols for the safe removal of silver fillings and different types of restorations.

 Depending on your needs, one of our dentists may recommend either a full-coverage crown or an onlay to replace either a big, old, or worn filling or an old, metal-based crown.
 In some cases, an even more conservative procedure known as a dental inlay may be recommended to replace a silver filling.

-Inlays and onlays represent another cornerstone of a holistic practice such as Trust Dental Care: the emphasis on conservative techniques.
-Dr. Aparicio MIranda will recommend fillings, inlays, or partial crowns made from biocompatible materials before a full-coverage crown, as long as these options will work effectively to restore the look, feel, and function you expect from healthy teeth.
+Inlays and onlays represent another cornerstone of a holistic practice such as Trust Dental Care: the emphasis on traditional techniques.
+Dr. Aparicio MIranda will recommend fillings, inlays, or partial crowns made from biocompatible materials before a full-coverage crown, as long as these options will work efficiently to restore the look, feel, and function you expect from healthy teeth.